-The ineffective portion of the hedged instrument which was recorded during the years ended December 31, 2018, 2017 and 2016, was immaterial and has been recorded as financial income (expenses).
-As of December 31, 2018 and 2017, the Company had outstanding forward contracts in the notional amount of \$27,153 and \$16,007, respectively.
+The ineffective portion of the hedged instrument which was recorded during the year ended December 31, 2020 was \$181.
+The ineffective portion of the hedged instruments which were recorded, for the years ended December 31, 2019 and 2018, was immaterial and has been recorded as financial income (expenses).
+As of December 31, 2020 and 2019 the Company had no outstanding forward contracts.

-NOTE 9:- SHAREHOLDERS' EQUITY
+NOTE 11:- SHAREHOLDERS' EQUITY